tinymce/tinymce/README.md

 ### Extensibility

 Sometimes your editor requirements can be quite unique, and you need the freedom and flexibility to innovate.
-View the source code and develop your own extensions for custom functionality to meet your own requirements thanks to TinyMCE being open source.
+Thanks to TinyMCE being open source, you can view the source code and develop your own extensions for custom functionality to meet your own requirements.

 The TinyMCE [API](https://www.tiny.cloud/docs/api/) is exposed to make it easier for you to write custom functionality that fits within the existing framework of TinyMCE [UI components](https://www.tiny.cloud/docs/ui-components/).